MLopezJ/mars-rover/README.md

 1. All commands take 100ms x number of steps
 2. Must use Node.js EventEmitter to signal new position
 3. 'getPosition' method is not allowed to be implemented
-4. `move` method should not return the
+4. `move` method should return void

 ## Installation
 ```